freedbygrace/PSOPNSenseAPI/docs/Tailscale-Integration.md

 - Tailscale requires the Tailscale plugin to be installed on the OPNSense firewall.
 - The `Install-OPNSenseTailscale` cmdlet will install the plugin if it's not already installed.
+- The `Connect-OPNSenseTailscale` cmdlet can automatically install the plugin, enable Tailscale, and start the service with the `-InstallIfMissing`, `-EnableIfDisabled`, and `-StartIfStopped` parameters.
 - Tailscale authentication keys can be generated from the Tailscale admin console.
 - Authentication keys are single-use and expire after a short period.
 - When advertising routes, ensure that the routes are valid and do not overlap with Tailscale's internal routes.